* U.S. budget talks to continue to fiscal cliff deadline

 By Steven C. Johnson and Marc Jones

-NEW YORK/LONDON, Dec 31 (Reuters) - U.S. stocks edged up on Monday and global equities wrapped up a strong year as U.S. lawmakers held last-minute talks to avoid a budget crisis that many fear could cripple the world economy in 2013.
+NEW YORK/LONDON, Dec 31 (Reuters) - U.S. stocks edged up on Monday and global equities prepared to wrap up a strong year as U.S. lawmakers held last-minute talks to avoid a budget crisis that many fear could cripple the world economy in 2013.

-Traders still at their desks on the last day of the year were focused on Washington, where politicians were trying to strike a deal that would prevent $600 billion of automatic tax increases and spending cuts from taking effect in January.
+Traders still at their desks on the last day of the year were focused on talks in Washington, where politicians were trying to agree on a deal that would prevent $600 billion of tax increases and spending cuts from taking effect in January.

 Economists fear such a blast of fiscal austerity could shrink output in the world’s biggest economy by about 4 percent, which would threaten a fragile global recovery.